You have come to the right place

 The East Auckland Seniors Cycling Club rides on Wednesdays and Saturdays.

 Our Saturday rides are usually a little longer.
 Sometimes we start from Pigeon Mountain car park, but may well start somewhere else.
 Starting places are shown on our rides list.
-Often we will take the 8.30 am ferry from Half Moon Bay to the city and start our ride from there.
-Saturday rides could be as short as 25 km and occasionally as long as 50 km.
+Saturday rides could be as short as 25 km and occasionally as long as 80 km.

 All our Wednesday and Saturday rides include a coffee stop, of course!